alinauroz/zepto-ai-test/README.md

 Open [http://localhost:3000](http://localhost:3000) to view in the browser.

 ### `yarn test`
 Launches the test runner in the interactive watch mode.
+Button component has the most tests.

 ### `yarn docs`
 Generates the documentation of the app using [JSDoc](https://www.npmjs.com/package/jsdoc).
 The documentation is available in _docs_ directory.